No description

 1. Small, independent modules that can also work on their own

-2. Code should be easy to figure out by someone who doesn't actiely use nyooom
+2. Easy to figure out by someone who doesn't normally use nyooom

 3. Easy to gradually introduce and remove rather than forcing big re-writes